Forward utility and market adjustments in relative investment-consumption games of many players: Asset specialisation and relative performance concerns

-We aim to contribute to the literature on mean field games and FPP by providing an explicitly solvable example.
-As argued by \cite{lackersoret2020many}, outside linear-quadratic structures such is very rare, and it is one of these rarities we bring here.
+We contribute to the literature on mean field games and FPP by also providing an explicitly solvable example.
+As argued in \cite{lackersoret2020many}, outside linear-quadratic structures such is very rare, and it is one of these rarities we bring here.
 We work with the very tractable model \eqref{stock} and include common noise, heterogeneous agents, a mean field interaction through the controls in addition to the state processes and FPPs.

-\textbf{Agents' wealth.} Each agent $i=1,\ldots,n$ trades using a self-financing strategy, $(\pi _{t}^{i})_{t \geqs 0}$, representing the (discounted by the bond) fraction of wealth invested in the $i$-th stock and consumption policy $(c^i_t)_{t \geqs 0}$, representing the instantaneous rate of consumption per unit of wealth.
-The $i^{th}$ agent's wealth dynamics $(X^i_t)_{t\geqs 0}$ is given by
+\textbf{Agents' wealth.} Each agent $i=1,\ldots,n$ trades using a self-financing strategy, $(\pi _{t}^{i})_{t \geqs 0}$, representing the fraction of wealth invested in the $i$-th stock and consumption policy, $(c^i_t)_{t \geqs 0}$, representing the instantaneous rate of consumption per unit of wealth.
+The $i$-th agent's wealth dynamics $(X^i_t)_{t\geqs 0}$ is given by